Backup and Disaster Recovery for Managed Kubernetes

 Minimally, as part of your backup strategy, you must make sure that you have:

-• a copy of the state of your Kubernetes cluster (API definitions for all objects & namespaces in your cluster)
+• a copy of the state of your Kubernetes cluster (API definitions for all objects and namespaces in your cluster)

 • a copy of the data stored on PersistentVolumes